 Closing date: 1 February 2018

-Swansea University, supported by the ESRC Doctoral Training Partnership for Wales (Wales DTP), invites applications for funded PhD study, available to start in October 2018.
-The following collaborative studentship is available in the Digital Economy and Society pathway of the Wales DTP:
+Swansea University, supported by the ESRC Doctoral Training Partnership for Wales (Wales DTP), invites applications for PhD study, with the possibility of being awarded a fully-funded ESRC DTP studentship, available to start in October 2018.
+We expect to make doctoral studentship awards in the areas of:

 We welcome applications for both full and part-time study, and studentships are available as either ‘1+3’ (i.e. one full time year of research training Masters followed by three years of full-time doctoral study, or the part-time equivalent), or ‘+3’ (i.e. three years of full-time doctoral study or its part-time equivalent), depending on the needs of the applicant.
 Swansea University values diversity and equality at all levels and encourages applications from all sections of the community.

 Research is at the core of Swansea University’s vision.
 We aim to foster research excellence across a broad range of subject areas, with internationally leading research staff informing all our teaching.
 The Research Excellence Framework (REF) 2014, the system for assessing the quality of research in UK higher education institutions, showed that Swansea is now a top 30 research university, soaring up the leagues table to 26th in the UK from 52nd position in 2008.

 These studentships are ‘open’ awards.
 Applicants should consider approaching a potential supervisor before submitting their application to confirm that there is appropriate supervisory capacity within the University and to discuss their draft application.
 Information on the research interests of our staff can be found on the Swansea University webpages.
 Short descriptions of each accredited pathway are available on the ESRC Wales DTP website.
 The Swansea-based representative for each of the pathways may be able to advise you.
 They are: